5 Mirror Alternatives for When Glass Just Won't Do

 Although these mirrors get scratched easily and are tougher to clean compared to glass mirrors, these are more durable and robust than glass mirrors.

-Glass mirrors tend to shatter upon impact.
+Glass mirrors tend to shatter upon impact, and cracked mirror repair never comes out perfect.
 This means that a glass mirror may shatter upon dropping or crack if it gets hit by some object.
+They're pretty fragile.

 The acrylic mirrors are safe from such damage.
 These are so robust that they won’t break even from dropping.
 Even if they fall on an edge, the maximum damage they can suffer is a dent.
 They may get cracked too, but that’s only found in rare instances.